Different types of movement of goods between European Union (EU) member states must be declared on your Supplementary Declarations (SDs).

 You don't have to declare certain other movements of goods.
 These include goods in transit, goods sent or returned after repair and goods being moved temporarily within the EU.

-On your form, list the Arrivals or Dispatches that were actually carried out during the relevant period.
+On your Supplementary Declaration form you should list the Arrivals or Dispatches that were actually carried out during the relevant period.

 You will have to provide the following information when completing your SD form: